KoboDev/Beta173MC/README.md

-# Beta173MC
+# Holy Shit
-This is just Kobo/Koboyashi's public jars of all server types.
+This is just Kobo/Koboyashi's public jars/maven of all server types.

-**DISCLAIMER: This should only be used for archival purposes, this should not be used commerically.**
+**DISCLAIMER: This should only be used for archival/compiling purposes, this should not be used commerically.**

-Check the Releases for Jars, will most likely reupload new versions if they are not updated so much.
+Check the Releases for Jars/maven dependencies, will most likely reupload new versions if they are not updated so much.